turingschool/mod-0-curriculum/session5/index.md

 ### Wins

-- Great work asking questions in the public channel!
-- Answering questions in the public channel is the best way to solidify your learning and practice communicating technically
+- You finished the assessment!

 ### Follow-Ups

+- We'll have scores back to y'all by the end of the weekend.
 - Be sure to use the formula pinned in the channel when asking technical questions
-- Finish those capstones strong!
-You should be finished or almost finished by now.
-They're due tomorrow at 6!

 #### git and github demo